eyqs/req/README.md

 ## Usage

+Hover over a course to see its information.
+Click to dismiss the hoverbox.
-Click on a course to toggle it as already completed or not already completed.
+Click again to toggle the course as already completed or not yet completed.
-You can change the colours by editing the `COLOURS` dictionary in `req.py`.
+You can change the colours by editing the `COLOURS` dictionary in `req.js`.

 Make sure you don't add a course which is a prerequisite of itself!
 That'll just get you an infinite loop.
-(The same applies to, for example, a course which is a prereq of its own coreq, and all sorts of other nonsense.)
+The same applies to, for example, a course which is a prereq of its own coreq, and all sorts of other nonsense.

+### Regeneration

+    $ # regenerates huge course req JavaScript object from the given folder
+    $ python req.py folder_name         # default: data/ubc/2017
+    $
+    $ # regenerates course req lists from the current UBC Calendar
+    $ python ubcalend.py folder_name    # default: 2017
+    $
+    $ # regenerates course code lists from the given folder of req lists
+    $ python codetabs.py folder_name    # default: 2017
+    $
+    $ # regenerates excls.txt from the current UBC Credit Exclusion List
+    $ python excluded.py folder_name    # default: 2017
+    $
+    $ # regenerates terms.txt from the current UBC Course Schedule, very slow
+    $ python ubcsched.py foo bar baz    # default: 2017S 2017W

 ### Configuration